Sudeep7676/resume-optimizer/README.md

 ## License

-Private — ITech Next Gen Pvt Ltd
+Private — © 2026 ITech Next Gen Pvt Ltd
+For inquiries: nextgenlabs.edu@gmail.com

+This project and its source code are proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without explicit permission from ITech Next Gen Pvt Ltd.